Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 In a domain model, the business entities (aggregates and value objects),
 Should have no dependency and no knowledge of the underlying infrastructure.

 The layered architecture’s top-down dependency requires jumping through some hoops to fulfill this requirement.
 It is still possible to implement a domain model in a layered architecture,
-But the pattern we will discuss next fits much better.
+But the Ports & Adapters pattern fits much better.

+## References

+- Learning Domain-Driven Design - Vladik Khononov - O'Reilly